-L Architects planted 12 trees and bountiful plants in front of two conjoined houses to block off bustling six-lane traffic.
+In Singapore, 12 trees and bountiful plants were planted in front of two conjoined houses to block off bustling traffic

 When people walk past this house, they do a double take.
 The atypical facade is curtained with trees and plants, flourishing wonderfully in planters such that it is hard to tell where the windows are.